Last Reviewed: February 12, 2019

 dtSearch Web versions 7.51 and later include a 64-bit version of dtSearch Web and dtSearch Web Setup to use with 64-bit operating systems.
 The 64-bit versions are installed in the BIN64 folder under the dtSearch Developer program folder.

-The dtSearch Text Retrieval Engine (dten600.dll and dtengine64.dll) is compatible with Windows Server 2012, Windows Server 2008, Windows Server 2003, Windows 10, Windows 8.1, Windows 8, Windows 7, Windows Vista, and Windows XP Service Pack 3.
+The dtSearch Text Retrieval Engine (dten600.dll and dtengine64.dll) is compatible with Windows Server 2016, Windows Server 2012, Windows Server 2008, Windows Server 2003, Windows 10, Windows 8.1, Windows 8, Windows 7, Windows Vista, and Windows XP Service Pack 3.
 However, dtSearch Web, which includes the engine and an ISAPI-Based component to respond to search requests, requires Internet Information Server (IIS).

 dtSearch Web uses information in the Windows MetaBase, part of IIS, to detect the web server configuration.
 The ISAPI specification does not provide a way to obtain this information.
 ISAPI only covers processing of queries, and does not provide a sufficiently functional mechanism for detecting the virtual directory mappings on the server.
 Therefore, even if another web server is fully ISAPI-compliant, dtSearch Web will not be able to detect its web server configuration.